vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 in order of tithis images of four gods, Indra, Yama, Varuṇa and Kubera who are four forms of Vāsudeva with gandha &c.; homa; the garments to be offered on the four days should be red, yellow, dark and white; one year; performer secures heaven till end of world; HV II.
 500-501 (from

 Vi.
 Dh.).
 It is a caturmūrti vrata.
-Brāhmanyārūpti-on Jy. paurnamāsĩ give dinner to brāhmana
+Brāhmanyārūpti-on Jy. paurnamāsĩ give dinner to brāhmaṇa

 and his wife and donate garments and honour them with gandha &c.; performer secures birth in brāhmaṇa-varpa for seven lives; HV II.
 245 (from Prabhāsakhaṇḍa); KR